BioInterchange/Ontologies/README.md

 provided that takes care of this, and additionally, increments the patch level version number of the ontologies.

-For example, for GFF3O the following commands can be used to create a new cleaned version of the ontology:
+For example, the following commands can be used to create a new cleaned version of the GFVO ontology:

-    <gff3o.xml scripts/cleanse.rb > gff3o.tmp
+    <gfvo.xml scripts/cleanse.rb > gfvo.tmp
-    mv gff3o.tmp gff3o.xml
+    mv gfvo.tmp gfvo.xml

+### Generating Statistics

+Summary statistics about classes and properties can be output in human-readable and HTML via:

+    ./scripts/stats.rb < gfvo.xml

 ### Generating new GO Abbreviation Collection Link-Outs